10 Best Data Cleansing Software Tools

 Why ZoomInfo goes beyond standard data cleansing software

-Most data cleansing tools fix what's broken.
-ZoomInfo continuously enriches records from a verified B2B database while cleaning them, combining deduplication and standardization with real-time enrichment that keeps records accurate between cleanup cycles.
+ZoomInfo Operations is purpose-built for revenue and operations teams that need continuous CRM enrichment alongside deduplication, not just a one-time fix.
+Unlike most data cleansing tools that only correct what's broken, it continuously enriches records from a verified B2B database, combining standardization with real-time enrichment that keeps records accurate between cleanup cycles.

-Continuous verification checks records against live data sources.
+The data foundation established in the tool profile above, 500M contacts, 100M companies, 135M+ verified phone numbers, 200M+ verified business emails, maintained by 300+ human researchers, powers continuous verification checks against live data sources.
 When contacts change jobs, the platform updates records automatically.
 When company information changes, firmographics refresh in real time.
-This matters because B2B data decays fast.
-People switch roles, companies get acquired, and emails go stale.
-A database that was accurate at import will degrade steadily without active maintenance.
+B2B data decays fast; a database that was accurate at import will degrade steadily without active maintenance.

-Native integration with sales and marketing execution tools connects data quality directly to revenue workflows.
 GTM Workspace gives sellers clean data in their daily workflow.
-GTM Studio enables RevOps teams to build audiences and orchestrate campaigns on verified data.
+GTM Studio enables RevOps teams to build audiences and orchestrate campaigns on verified data, without engineering tickets.
 APIs and MCP access deliver intelligence to any tool in your stack.

 Frequently asked questions